EshaanJoshiSDBI/EshaanJoshiSDBI/README.md

 - 👋 Hi, I’m @ Eshaan Joshi
 - 👀 I’m interested in analysing data, making web apps and Finance
-- 📈 I want to work in the financial fields,the stock/forex markets, as a Business Analyst,etc.
+- 📈 I want to work in the financial fields,the stock markets, a Business / Financial Analyst,etc.
 - 🌱 I’m currently learning Data Science and Business Intelligence
 - 💞️ I’m looking to collaborate on Data Science Applications, Dashboards and Projects
 - 📫 How to reach me eshaanjoshi713@gmail.com